-The Express Entry Labour Market Stream (EELMS) allows the NBPNP to use the federal Express Entry immigration selection system to meet New Brunswick’s specific labour market and demographic needs.
+The Express Entry Labour Market Stream (EELMS) allows the New Brunswick Provincial Nominee Program to use the federal Express Entry immigration selection system to meet New Brunswick’s specific labour market and demographic needs.

-This stream functions on an EOI model.
-Candidates may complete an EOI form and send it to the NBPNP, which receives forms from the first to the 15th of each month.
+All candidates must complete an EOI form and submit it to the NBPNP.
 Candidates are assigned a score based on the information provided, after which they are assessed according to the following criteria:

 - Highest score;